 Some Hario customers also report good things from letting the coffee steep for 18 hours.

-All these tweaks, of course, come at the risk of overextraction, leading to a bitter flavor – which is one of the primary selling points of cold brew in the first place.
-Experimentation is the best way to find that sweet spot, where more intense flavor comes without the negatives of bitter or acidic coffee.
+All these tweaks, of course, come at the risk of overextraction, leading to a bitter flavour – which is one of the primary selling points of cold brew in the first place.
+Experimentation is the best way to find that sweet spot, where more intense flavour comes without the negatives of bitter or acidic coffee.

 The Hario Mizudashi cold brew coffee system is priced very affordably so that anybody can test out homemade cold brew.
 And because it includes a carafe for storing and pouring your cold brew, the reasonable price comes with an added helping of convenience.

 Don’t buy the Hario Cold Brew Coffee Maker if…

 You want more drinks from a single brewing – then, the Toddy is the one you need.
 A simple, yet effective design, with ground coffee and water placed in the plastic brewer.
 A stopper holds it all in until steeping is complete.
 Once you pull the stopper out, the cold brew drips through a cloth filter.
 This brewer allows you to brew a lot of coffee at one time, about 3 times more than the Hario.
 Read a review of the Toddy here.

 You’re a coffee geek – you should be looking for Yama Cold Brew Tower.
 This tower is one of the most unique brewers available for home use.
 With the aesthetics of a laboratory, this cold brew system will truly make you feel like a scientist.